Wednesday, December 31, 2025

 Ancient Fires and Market Lessons

 I spent the afternoon wandering.
-The weather was a dream—windy and chill—and I walked along the river, watching people exist in their own peaceful bubbles.
+The weather was a dream—windy and chill—and I walked along the river, just watching people exist in their own peaceful bubbles.

 Then came the market, and with it, the "Tourist Tax."